 - 1. You can use a spear for single combat or melee combat. - 2.
 You can only strike a blow with a spear by thrusting with the point to touch your opponent. - 3.
-You can use a spear with one hand. - 4.
-You are not allowed to brace the spear, for example by holding the end of the spear on the ground. - 5.
+You can use a spear with either one or two hands. - 4.
+You must not brace thrusting weapons against the ground or other immovable objects.
+Cupping the butt of a thrusting weapon in the palm of your hand is also prohibited. - 5.
 You can hold the spear lightly under the arm, as long as it is not locked against your body. - 6.
 In a melee, you can use a spear to make a "kill from behind", as described in 6.3. - 7.
 Spears are considered to be a non-standard weapon for single combat.
 You can decide that you do not want to fight against someone using a spear, and ask them to use a standard weapon.

-6.5Rubber band guns
+6.5 Rubber band guns

 - 1. Loaded rubber band guns are not allowed to be used in the Lists of a tournament.
 Unloaded rubber band guns can be used for all forms of single combat and melee as parrying devices. - 2.
-When rubber band guns are used, all people on the field must be wearing protective equipment, and any unarmoured spectators must be kept further away than the effective range of the weapon.
-Marshals must wear head protection (as per section 8.3) as a minimum.
+When rubber band guns are used, all people on the field must be wearing protective equipment. - (a) Any unarmoured spectators must be kept further away than the effective range of the weapon. - (b) < Marshals must wear head protection (as per section 8.3) as a minimum. - 3.
+You score a blow with a rubber band gun by "firing" the weapon and hitting your opponent with the rubber band:

-- 3. You score a blow with a rubber band gun by "firing" the weapon and hitting your opponent with the rubber band: - (a) If you hit your opponent's weapon or a rigid defensive object, the shot is counted as destroying it. - (b) If you hit their cloak or non-rigid defensive object, the shot is counted as going through the cloak to hit your opponent. - 4.
+- (a) If you hit your opponent's weapon or a rigid defensive object, the shot is counted as destroying it. - (b) If you hit their cloak or non-rigid defensive object, the shot is counted as going through the cloak to hit your opponent. - 4.
 Marshals may alter these rules to allow some objects to be indestructible and "proof" against shots, but must make this clear before lay on is called. - 5.
 You must not aim your shot at the back of an opponent's head. - 6.
 There is no minimum range for a rubber band gun. - 7.
 The people supervising the field will announce when rubber band guns can be loaded and fired.
 At all other times, the rubber band gun must not be loaded. - 8.
-If your rubber band gun is struck by a weapon other than a rubber band, you must have it reinspected by a marshal to ensure it is not damaged or unsafe before you use it again.
+If your rubber band gun is struck by a weapon other than a rubber band, you must have it reinspected by a marshal to ensure it is not damaged or unsafe before it can be loaded and fired again.